Kings Cave Isle of Arran

 At this point I was only meaning to have a leisurely drive round the island.

-Driving down the west side of the island heavy clouds began rolling in from the west over the Mull of Kintyre.
-It was when nearing Blackwaterfoot we began seeing signs for the Kings Cave.
-The cave King Robert the Bruce had to hide in for a while during the Scottish War of Independence in the 1300s, the cave with the spider.
+Driving down the west side of the Island heavy clouds began rolling in from the west over the Mull of Kintyre.
+It was about one and a half miles north of Blackwaterfoot, we saw a car park with signs for a trail to the Kings Cave.
+The Cave King Robert the Bruce had to hide in for a while during the Scottish War of Independence in the 1300s, the Cave with the spider.

 The weather soon cleared so pulled into the car park at the Shiskine Golf Club at Blackwaterfoot.
-The lady at the starters office stated it was a two mile walk to the Kings Cave, so off we set along the golf course towards a large hill in the distance.
+The lady at the starters office stated it was a two mile walk to the Kings Cave from here, so off we set along the Golf Course towards a large hill in the distance.

 View back across the course to the car park.

-It was either over the hill or round the beach which was full of large boulders.
+It was either round the hill to the east following the Kings Cave Trail signs, or round the beach which was full of large boulders.

-A look back shows just how high the cliff is.
+A look back shows just how high the cliffs are.

 Some stones on the coast, saw this when in California, wonder if Californians have been here.